Torn-Playground/tornapi-typescript/README.md

 ## Contact

 You can join the community in [our Discord server](https://discord.gg/2wb7GKN).
-There you can discuss anything related to the Torn API, or other tools related to Torn.
+There you can discuss anything related to the Torn API or other tools related to Torn.
 Issues can also be reported there, or as GitHub issue.